-- (a) Upon written request an employee shall be entitled to opt for either standard parental leave of up to thirty-seven (37) consecutive weeks without pay or extended parental leave of up to 63 consecutive weeks without pay. - (b) Where both parents are employees of the Commission, they shall each qualify for up to thirty-seven (37) weeks or 63 weeks of parental leave depending on their choice of either standard parental leave or extended parental leave. - (c) Such written request pursuant to (a) above must be made at least four (4) weeks prior to the proposed leave commencement date. - (d) Leave taken under this Clause shall commence: - (i) In the case of a birth parent, immediately following the conclusion of leave taken pursuant to Clause 23.01; or - (ii) In the case of the other parent, immediately following the birth or placement of the adoptive child; - (iii) The commencement of the leave taken pursuant to (i) or (ii) above may be deferred by mutual agreement.
+- (a) Upon written request an employee shall be entitled to parental leave of up to 63 consecutive weeks without pay. - (b) Where both parents are employees of the Regulator, they shall each qualify for up to 63 consecutive weeks without pay of parental leave. - (c) Such written request pursuant to (a) above must be made at least four (4) weeks prior to the proposed leave commencement date. - (d) Leave taken under this Clause shall commence: - (i) the case of a birth parent, immediately following the conclusion of leave taken pursuant Clause 23.01; or

+- (ii) In the case of the other parent, immediately following the birth or placement of the adoptive child; - (iii) The commencement of the leave taken pursuant to (i) or (ii) above may be deferred by mutual agreement.
 Such agreement shall not be unreasonably withheld.
-However, the leave must begin: - a. within a 52-week period after the date of birth or placement of the adoptive child for employees who choose standard parental leave; or - b. within a 78-week period after the week of birth or placement of the adoptive child for employees who choose extended parental leave.
+However, the leave must begin: - (1) within 78 weeks after the birth of the Child(ren) or placement of the adoptive child(ren).